Acts Chapter Twenty One

 One charge was not enough for them so they came up with another which was defiling the temple by bringing someone who was unclean (a Gentile) in.
 Nobody saw Trophimus in the temple but they didn't let the facts get in their way.
 Gossip and rumors were a destructive force back then and they are as well today.
 In James 3, we are warned about this destructive force.
 The good news is that this gossip will be used by God to spread the gospel.

-The whole city was aroused, and the people came running from all directions.
-Seizing Paul, they dragged him from the temple, and immediately the gates were shut.
+The whole city was aroused, and people came running from all over.
+They seized Sha'ul and dragged him out of the Temple, and at once the gates were shut.

 We see that the gossip and rumors that started with a small group has got the whole city going.
 Nobody has stopped to ask whether the charges are true or not but now you have a mob.
 This calls to mind the words of Jesus and the six woes mentioned in Luke 11:37-53.
 The last woe was where He said that the experts of the law were hindering the gospel.

-While they were trying to kill him, news reached the commander of the Roman troops that the whole city of Jerusalem was in an uproar.
-He at once took some officers and soldiers and ran down to the crowd.
-When the rioters saw the commander and his soldiers, they stopped beating Paul.
+But while they were attempting to kill him, word reached the commander of the Roman battalion that all Yerushalayim was in turmoil.
+Immediately he took officers and soldiers and charged down upon them.
+As soon as they saw the commander, they quit beating Sha'ul.

 The people of God were the ones that were trying to kill Paul but God intervened and sent the Romans to protect his life.
 The same type of thing happens today as too many Christians are fighting other Christians instead of resisting the devil.

-The commander came up and arrested him and ordered him to be bound with two chains.
-Then he asked who he was and what he had done.
-Some in the crowd shouted one thing and some another, and since the commander could not get at the truth because of the uproar, he ordered that Paul be taken into the barracks.
+Then the commander came up, arrested him and ordered him to be tied up with two chains.
+He asked who he was and what he had done.
+Everyone in the crowd shouted something different; so, since he couldn't find out what had happened because of the uproar, he ordered him brought to the barracks.

 Those that were making accusations against Paul couldn't even get the story straight.
 Even so, Paul did not resist but still kept his eyes on the fact that God is in control.
 This is a good example of what God would have us to do in the face of persecution.